Agriculture

 • Scattered availability of mussel broodstock.

-• Non-availability of standardised breeding technology.
+• Non-availability of standardized breeding technology.

 • Few research institutes are involved in freshwater pearl mussel farming technology.